Government - (2008)

 away in their graves and the new Government that

 comes after is human, made of heartbeats of blood,

 ambitions, lusts, and money running through it all,

 money paid and money taken, and money covered

-spoken of with hushed voices.
+up and spoken of with hushed voices.

-A Government is just as secret and
+A Government is just as secret and mysterious and sensitive

 as any human sinner carrying a load of germs,